 Many businesses operate with a sense of unrealistic optimism when it comes to data loss and disaster recovery.
-However, the reality can be quite different and can negatively affect your business if you’re not vigilant.
+However, the reality can be quite different and can negatively affect your business without vigilance.
 As the rate of digitalization increases, so does the risk of data loss.
 Can your business afford a data-loss incident?

 It doesn’t matter if data loss happens because of human error, cyberattack or natural disaster.
-It can have far-reaching consequences such as:
+It can have far-reaching consequences, including:

 Business per-hour downtime costs vary from $10,000 to $50,000

 One-third of customers will end their association with a business following severe data loss